BanuNathan/Final-Project--Machine-Learning/README.md

 Choose the best predictions

 ### ADDITIONAL ANALYSIS
-Additional data science and visualization tools/programs will be used to create graphs, plots and maps    that will add additional insight into our analysis and predictions.
+Additional data science and visualization tools/programs are used to create graphs, plots and maps    that will add additional insight into our analysis and predictions.

 ## [Link to the dataset](https://www.kaggle.com/shree1992/housedata)